cswartzvi/hamilton/examples/cli/README.md

-# Hamilton CLI
+# Apache Hamilton CLI

-The Hamilton CLI allows to build `Driver` objects from the command line.
+The Apache Hamilton CLI allows to build `Driver` objects from the command line.

 # Installation
 Install dependencies with (it only needs `typer`)